klanderfri/CardReaderLibrary/CONTRIBUTING.md

 ### Before You Start
  * It's recommended that you install Vcpkg and libraries required by this project BEFORE opening/installing/starting this project!
- * Make sure the testcases works before doing any coding.
+ * Make sure the test cases works before doing any coding.

 ### Application Data Folder
 Follow this checklist to set up the folder the application reads and writes data to: